 James Earl “Jimmy” Carter, Jr. is an American politician who served as the 39th President of the United States, he is perhaps on of the few outspoken president of the time, going against the public opinions on gay marriages and race discrimination.
 From a young age, Carter showed a deep commitment to Christianity, surprisingly he is not a Republican.

-Love him hate him, we got to admit that he chose not to attack Iran military during the hostage crisis.
+Love him, hate him, they have to admit that he chose not to attack the Iran military during the hostage crisis.
 America can easily win the war with Iran, but the death toll will be enormous.
 Looking back, he made the right choice.
 President Jimmy Carter stands for:

 - legalized abortion